AntonTerekhov/OrientDB-PHP/readme.markdown

 * Possible using [libevent](http://php.net/manual/en/book.libevent.php) for selectAsync().
 * Support for async mode for RECORD_CREATE, RECORD_UPDATE, RECORD_DELETE
 * Support for converting string `'true'` to actual boolean `true` (and other values) in SQL
+* Use aliases for query serialization ('q' and 'c') instead of long class names

 ## Known bugs ##
 * Connecting to OrientDB instance, which is listening 0.0.0.0 (default for OrientDB) can cause errors.
 Change to 127.0.0.1 in Orient's configuration.
 [See issue](http://code.google.com/p/orient/issues/detail?id=605)